pradneshsanderan/pradneshsanderan/README.md

 **`Digital Craftsman (Developer/Creator)`**

-I'm a graduate full-stack developer expanding my knowledge and improving myself, one project at a time.
+I'm a MSc Computer Science student expanding my knowledge and improving myself, one project at a time.
 All coding projects are either projects from school or my own personal projects and are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---